 Incentives and Grants

-Businesses that locate or expand an industrial or office enterprise in Randolph County may qualify for the following incentives.
-These are in addition to incentives offered by the State of North Carolina.
-Incentives are awarded based on the performance of the company in adding capital investment and creating quality jobs.
+Businesses that locate or expand an industrial or office enterprise in Randolph County may qualify for local incentives in addition to those offered by the State of North Carolina.
+Incentives are performance based and require capital investment and creation of quality jobs.
 Final approval is subject to the governing authority.

 Economic Development Grants